 Merith Basey MSc

-Executive Director, North Americamerith@uaem.org Merith has over a decade of experience in global public health, advocacy and project management.
+email@example.com Merith has more than a decade of experience in global public health, advocacy and project management.
 Following her postgraduate studies on Latin America at La Universidad Complutense, the UK native spent many years leading AYUDA, where she was responsible for fostering new partnerships, growing youth-led programs and strengthening local capacity in type 1 diabetes communities across Latin America and the Caribbean.
-After a Master’s degree at the London School of Hygiene and Tropical Medicine, she worked with the Constituencies team at the World AIDS Campaign in Amsterdam.
+After a Master’s degree at the London School of Hygiene and Tropical Medicine, she worked with the World AIDS Campaign in Amsterdam.
 Her interest in access to medicines stemmed from her experiences on the ground in the regions in which she was working.
 Disheartened by a lack of global action around access to insulin she was inspired to co-found the 100 Campaign in 2012 with a small team of advocates, aimed at re-framing insulin access as a human rights issue and reducing the barriers to access.
 She speaks Spanish, French and Portuguese and is based in Washington, DC.

 email@example.com Rachel Kiddell-Monroe is a lawyer and an activist focusing on humanitarian assistance, access to medicines, global health, governance and global health ethics.
 After working for several years with grassroots organisations in Indonesia, Rachel joined MSF.
 She headed emergency humanitarian missions in Djibouti, Democratic Republic of Congo and Rwanda before, during and after the 1994 genocide.
 After acting as programme director for MSF Canada, she became MSF’s Regional Humanitarian Affairs Advisor for Latin America based in Costa Rica.
 She went onto lead the MSF Access Campaign in Canada.
 Rachel is an elected member of Médecins Sans Frontières (MSF) International Board of Directors and a Special Advisor to Universities Allied for Essential Medicines (UAEM).
 Rachel also sits on the board of UAEM Europe, on the Advisory Council of UAEM Brazil and the board of the Young Professionals for Chronic Disease Network.
 Rachel is currently a Professor of Practice at McGill University, lectures on international development and is part of the McGill University Health Centres Clinical Ethics Committee.